 Replenishment, Reimbursement and Direct Payments are methods that would be used to request funds from the World Bank.
-The withdrawal applications supported by the Statements of Expenditure (SOEs) or summary sheets where applicable, will be used to replenish the Special Account.
+The withdrawal applications supported by the Statements of Expenditure (SOEs) or summary sheets where applicable will be used to replenish the DA.

-Telegraphic transfer can be used for making overseas payments;
+&lt;sup>13 Telegraphic transfer can be used for making overseas payments;